K3 Technology

 HITECH Act

 The HITECH Act expanded HIPAA enforcement and increased penalties for violations.
 It also requires that business associates comply directly with HIPAA's security provisions.
-K3 Technology ensures that our managed IT services meet all HITECH requirements and that our BAAs reflect current regulatory obligations.
+K3 Technology helps healthcare organizations evaluate HITECH-related technical safeguards and vendor responsibilities as part of managed IT planning.

 Texas Medical Records Privacy Act